Meet Joe

 I’m running because I see a bright future for our state, if we’re willing to work for it.
 Most states are at a place in their life cycle where they’re gridlocked and aren’t going to change much.
 Nevada is a state that hasn’t realized its full potential yet.
 It’s a state still on the rise where anything remains possible if we work together.
 I have tremendous pride in calling this state home, and am eager to help Nevada realize that great untapped potential.

-I’m eager to provide the leadership they deserve.
+I’m eager to provide the economic leadership our state deserves.

 My Vision for Nevada